BEFORE YOU BEGIN: WHAT EVERY BANK NEEDS TO KNOW BEFORE REPLACING ITS CORE SYSTEM

 Replacing a banking system is a complex and challenging endeavour that requires commitment from stakeholders at every level of the organization.
 It demands resources, time, and sustained attention.
 Too often, these projects are treated as IT-led side initiatives rather than the strategic transformations they truly are.

-Before you begin, make sure leadership understands (and has signed off on) why you’re doing this.
+Before you begin, make sure leadership understands and has signed off on why you're doing this.
 Is the current system creating uncontrollable risk?
 Has outdated technology made it impossible to meet customer expectations?
 Is a merger forcing system consolidation?
 Whatever the driver, it needs to be clearly articulated and widely understood.

 The key decision-makers must be involved from the outset.
 Their buy-in is essential.
 Without it, you'll face resistance at every turn, from budget approvals to resource allocation to change management down the road.